 For performing different tasks in Excel, you may need to count the occurrence number of each value.
 The agenda for this article is to show you how to count the number of occurrences of each value in a column in Excel.
 In this case, we’ll demonstrate 5 easy and quick methods regarding this problem.
 So, let’s go through the article to perform the task efficiently.

-5 Methods to Count Number of Occurrences of Each Value in a Column in Excel
+Count Number of Occurrences of Each Value in a Column in Excel: 5 Methods

 Before proceeding to the tutorial, let’s get to know today’s dataset.